-7.2.5 Recreation, Eco-tourism, Education and Research
+7.2.3 Recreation, Eco-tourism, Education and Research

 The role of SSFD in development of the NSPSF for recreation and eco-tourism, and for using the forest for education and research will primarily be to provide staff to function as resource persons and hosts for recreational visitors, school classes, and researchers.
-Hence, it is anticipated that the relevant partners in such activities, including local community, tourism promoters, teachers and researchers should take the lead in planning and organising specific events.
+Hence, it is anticipated that the relevant partners in such activities, including tourism promoters, teachers and researchers should take the lead in planning and organising specific events.
 However, to facilitate the use of the forest for the above purposes, SSFD should take the following steps:

-Liaison with Tourism Malaysia/ Tourism Selangor, local education authorities, and local research institutions for the development of ecotourism and recreational activities at NSPSF.
-Provision of training and support for local communities to become engaged in ecotourism activities including provision of training as nature guides (PERHILITAN Green Badge training), enhancement and operation of homestays, development of forest trails, observation towers and information centres.

-- Preparation of brochures and information materials to be used for environmental awareness campaigns for tourists and students. - Preparation of rules and regulations to be followed by groups using the forest, including the development of signboards explaining the rules to be placed at strategic locations.
+- Liaison with Tourism Malaysia/ Tourism Selangor, local education authorities, and local research institutions for the planning and organisation of activities, and identification of suitable locations for visits and other activities. - Preparation/ reprinting of posters, folders, and information materials to be used for environmental awareness campaigns for tourists and students. - Preparation of rules and regulations to be followed by groups using the forest, including the development of signboards explaining the rules to be placed at strategic locations.